ADVERTISEMENT

 The SOP also outlines procedures for managing and maintaining seized POGO assets.

-Last year, President Marcos signed into law Republic Act No. 12312, which bans and criminalizes offshore gaming operations in the Philippines.
+Last year, Marcos signed into law Republic Act No. 12312, which bans and criminalizes offshore gaming operations in the Philippines.

 The law prohibits the establishment, operation, or conduct of offshore gaming in the country, as well as the acceptance of bets for such activities.